"We’re Good to Go" Terms and Conditions

 - The Applicant shall have in place adequate procedures designed to prevent any person working for or engaged by the Applicant or any other third party in any way connected to this Agreement, from engaging in any activity, practice or conduct which would infringe any anti-bribery and anti-corruption laws, regulations and codes, including but not limited to the Bribery Act 2010, as may be amended or replaced from time to time.
 Breach of this Clause shall entitle BTA to terminate this agreement by written notice with immediate effect.

-- All Logos (and any other materials) provided by BTA to the Applicant will remain the property of BTA and all intellectual property rights in such will remain vested in BTA.
+- All Logo(s) (and any other materials) provided by BTA to the Applicant will remain the property of BTA and, as between BTA and the Applicant, all intellectual property rights in such will remain vested in BTA.

 - The Applicant may not assign, subcontract or encumber any right or obligation under this Agreement, in whole or in part, without BTA’s prior written consent.